 Attack of the Clones explores the creation of Dexter Jettster, notorious Bounty Hunter Zam Wesell, Geonsians, Kaminoans and includes a fascinating interview with Doug Chiang on the “Five Rules of Concept Design”; however, it is the creatures of the Geonosis Arena that are awarded the most elaborate of investigations.
 In this segment, Doug Chiang reveals how George Lucas had requested three distinct creatures, each with its own unique predatory ability and how each was sculpted and transformed into incredible computer-generated behemoths.

-The latest instalment in the Star Wars franchise was brought to the screen by visionary director Ron Howard and included the largest number of creatures EVER seen in a Star Wars film.
-When approaching the project, Neal Scanlan and his team reveal how many of the aliens in Solo: A Star Wars Story are based on various science fiction films and TV series of the 1950’s and 60’s.
-In this section, we explore the creation of the vile Lady Proxima, the notorious ruler of the White Worm Gang and are treated to the fantastic illustrations of Jake Lunt Davies and Luke Fisher and get up close and personal with a maquette of the vile creature herself.
-The “Force Fact” segment reveals how the creature was designed with waterproof electronics allowing the puppet to be fully immersed in water to capture the characters true essence.
+The latest installment in the Star Wars franchise was brought to the screen by visionary director Ron Howard and included the largest number of creatures EVER seen in a Star Wars film.
+When approaching the project, Neal Scanlan and his team reveal how many of the aliens in Solo: A Star Wars Story are based on various science fiction films and TV series of the 1950s and ’60s.
+In this section, we explore the creation of the vile Lady Proxima, the notorious ruler of the White Worm Gang, and are treated to the fantastic illustrations of Jake Lunt Davies and Luke Fisher and get up close and personal with a maquette of the vile creature herself.
+The “Force Fact” segment reveals how the creature was designed with waterproof electronics allowing the puppet to be fully immersed in water to capture the character’s true essence.

 In summary, this book is the perfect resource for Star Wars lovers everywhere.
 To deprive yourself of its brilliance is a sin against the force.
 Track yours down today or face the prospect of having a bounty hunter knocking at your door with orders from Jabba the Hutt to bring you in for Carbon freezing!